ellitedevs/aksh.github.io/aksh-architecture.md

 AKSH is a messaging bot that interfaces with a cloud service provider via APIs to automate various aspects of managing labs on their infrastructure.
 For example, through AKSH, students can deploy a lab in their own AWS account by issuing a single command.
 If you are visiting this website for the first time, please [read this post](https://aksh.one/#hello-world---love-aksh) for a formal introduction to AKSH.

-In this post, I will explain how AKSH transforms a user's message (or command) to a full-blown cloud lab.
+In this post, I will explain how AKSH transforms a user's message (or command) to a full-fledged cloud lab.
 However, before we delve into it let's have a closer look at AKSH's internals.

 ## Core components of AKSH